lparkermg/fictional-theories/Changing Worlds/Project Home/The Theory of Magic.md

 The Magic Usage Process as a whole process is pretty simple it's split into a Y shape with four seperate processes, starting with the Charge, then the said charge is fired and finally depending on if an object is impacted or not then it will fire an impact and potentially a resonance or the charge will just disperse.

 ### Charge:
+The charge part of magic usage is where you focus magic into a physical form ready to fire.
+The mathematical equation for working out the charge rate is the following ab/(c/2) where a is the magical potency of the world, b is an unknown gradually incrementing variable and c is the maximum charge that the entity can hold without focus destabilisation.

 ### Fire: